Wynn has accepted the vacant head coaching job at Washington.

 Sophomore Devin Hudson had 17 points and a career-high 24 rebounds

-Last year, Wynn led Long Beach State to its best season in her four years at the helm.
-The 49ers finished with a 16-16 overall record and earned an at-large berth into the WNIT, marking their first national postseason tournament game since 2000.
-They ended up hosting eventual runner-up Utah in the first round and dropped a close 56-49 decision.
-LBSU also qualified for its fourth-straight Big West Tournament under Wynn's guidance.
-Both Devin Hudson and Alex Sanchez received All-Big West honors, while Hudson was also selected to the Big West All-Tournament Team.
+In 2012-13, Long Beach State earned an at-large berth into the WNIT, marking the program's first postseason appearance since 2000.
+The 49ers ended up hosting eventual runner-up Utah in the first round and dropped a narrow 56-49 decision.
+Devin Hudson and Alex Sanchez received All-Big West honors, while Hudson was also selected to the Big West All-Tournament Team.

-In 2011-12, the 49ers finished sixth in the conference, but found themselves one win away from earning an automatic bid to the NCAA Tournament.
+In 2011-12, the Beach finished sixth in the conference, but found themselves one win away from earning an automatic bid to the NCAA Tournament.
 In the Big West Tournament, LBSU came back from a 19-point deficit on the road to defeat No. 2 seed Cal State Northridge in the first round before upending top-seeded Cal Poly, 51-48, in a semifinal match-up.
-Long Beach State eventually fell to UC Santa Barbara, 63-54, in its first championship appearance in 11 years.
-Three 49ers were named to the all-tournament team, while Wynn also saw two of her athletes, Tipesa Moorer and Alex Sanchez, garner All-Big West honors.
-LBSU finished the season with an overall record of 14-18.
+Long Beach State then fell to UC Santa Barbara, 63-54, in its first championship appearance in 11 years.
+Three 49ers were named to the all-tournament team, while Wynn also had two athletes, Tipesa Moorer and Alex Sanchez, garner All-Big West honors.

-In her first year at Long Beach State (2009-10), Wynn led a senior-laden squad to a fourth-place finish in conference play, earning a bye into the quarterfinal round of the Big West Tournament.
-LBSU closed out the campaign with a 13-17 record and a 9-7 mark in conference action.
-The 49ers swept eventual Big West Tournament champion UC Riverside and defending Big West champion UCSB during the regular season.
-Long Beach State also defeated the Gauchos on their home floor for the first time in 19 years.
+In her first year at the Beach (2009-10), Wynn led a senior-laden squad to a fourth-place finish in conference play with a 9-7 record.
+They swept eventual Big West Tournament champion UC Riverside and defending Big West champion UCSB during the regular season.
+LBSU also defeated the Gauchos on their home floor for the first time in 19 years.
 Wynn saw three of her players earn All-Big West recognition, including first-team selection Karina Figueroa.

-In 2010-11, LBSU finished sixth in the Big West and had two players named to the all-conference team.
+In 2010-11, Long Beach State finished sixth in the Big West and had two players named to the all-conference team.
 The 49ers also claimed the Big West Freshman of the Year and the Big West Hustle Player of the Year awards.

 In 2008-09, Wynn helped the Trojans advance to their first-ever Pac-10 championship game, with five players garnering all-league honors.
 In her first season at USC (2004-05), the Women of Troy tied for second in the conference and rolled into the NCAA Tournament for the first time since 1997, finishing the campaign ranked 22nd in the nation.
 One year later, the Trojans were back in the postseason, advancing to the second round.

-Wynn entered the coaching ranks in 1996-97 as an assistant at Pepperdine under former USC head coach Mark Trakh.
+Wynn entered the coaching ranks in 1996-97 as an assistant at Pepperdine.
 She helped the Waves to six postseason appearances, including three bids to the NCAA Tournament.
 In her eight seasons in Malibu, Pepperdine had six 20-win campaigns and captured four West Coast Conference championships.

 The Brea, Calif., native was a four-year letterwinner and starting guard at USC from 1993-96.
 During her playing career, the Trojans compiled a record of 79-35 (.693), won the 1994 Pac-10 Conference championship and made three consecutive NCAA Tournament appearances.